Accessibility

 Those needs could include:

-- Extra close seating (our actors are not amplified, but they are very loud.
-A Deaf audience member who uses hearing aids and lip reads was able to hear everything from a close seat).
+• Extra close seating (our actors are not amplified, but they are very loud.
+A Deaf audience member who uses hearing aids and lip reads was able to hear and understand everything).

 Accessibility for artists